Uruguay Country Commercial Guide

 Water Treatment

-The Government of Uruguay announced a $1 billion investment for the design and development of a nation-wide sanitation project, to be completed over four years.
-The project will be financed through: user connection fees; a $164 million contribution from the state-owned water and sanitation company, OSE; and $697 million from the central government.
-Included in this project is: the design and construction of 54 new water treatment plants; the improvement of 40 existing water treatment plants; the installation of 3,472 km of sewer infrastructure; and the construction of 246,973 new home connections.
+The Government of Uruguay announced a $500 million investment for the design and development of a nation-wide sanitation project, to be completed over a period of four years.
+The project will be financed through user connection fees.
+This project includes: the design and construction of 54 new water treatment plants; improvement of 40 existing water treatment plants; the installation of 3,472 km of sewage infrastructure; and the construction of 246,973 new home connections.

 Potable water resource management is an emerging issue.
-In 2013 and again in early 2015 isolated incidents of cyanobacteria-tainted water highlighted the need for urgent government investments in upgrading and monitoring water quality.
+In 2013 and again in early 2015, isolated incidents of cyanobacteria-tainted water underscored the urgent need for government investments in upgrading and monitoring water quality.
 The widespread appearance of cyanobacteria subsequently negatively affected Uruguay’s 2018-19 tourist season.
+From October 2022 to August 2023, Uruguay experienced the biggest drought in its history.
+It is estimated to have caused $1 billion in production losses and disrupted access to clean drinking water in the Montevideo metropolitan area.

 Resources